-- Set up a time to interview the Memphis TN attorney and ask them questions regarding their practice.
+- Set up a time to interview and ask them questions regarding their practice.
 Most workers’ compensation attorneys offer free consultations.
 This can give you the opportunity to go over the specific details of your case and make a determination regarding whether they are the right fit for you.

 - Ask them for references from past clients.

 - Ask them about their recent successes.
 This can help you to get an idea of how successful the attorney is.
 You will certainly want to choose a workers’ compensation lawyer with a good track record.

 If I work from home can I still get workers’ compensation?